-At stationery retailer kikki.K, the company’s rapid growth has led Head of People and Culture, Melissa Wise, to focus on creating a flexible workforce that can be readily deployed into new markets.
-The company’s internal mobility strategy is aimed at developing its local Australian talent in order to transition kikki.K employees to new locations around the globe.
-Core to this is a focus on defining what aspects of the culture are universal, and what elements should adapt to local expectations and business environments.
-This is a significant undertaking in a business where the culture has evolved organically to reflect the entrepreneurial spirit of its founders.
-Melissa and her team are focused on defining behavioural expectations at kikki.K that reflect the strengths the company has been built on as well as commerciality, which is becoming increasingly important as the company grows.
-These expectations will become benchmarks for recruitment, performance and development practices.
+At stationery retailer kikki.K, the company’s rapid growth led former Head of People and Culture, Melissa Wise, to focus on creating a flexible workforce that could be readily deployed into new markets.
+The company’s internal mobility strategy sought to develop its local Australian talent in order to transition kikki.K employees to new locations around the globe.
+Core to this was a focus on defining what aspects of the culture were universal, and what elements should adapt to local expectations and business environments.
+This was a significant undertaking in a business where the culture had evolved organically to reflect the entrepreneurial spirit of its founders.
+Melissa and her team focused on defining behavioural expectations at kikki.K that reflected the strengths the company was built on as well as commerciality, which she says was becoming increasingly important as the company grows.

-Embedded within kikki.K’s people strategy is a desire to deliver the balance and flexibility that modern workers need in order to thrive in today’s global environment.
+Embedded within the people strategy at kikki.K was a desire to deliver the balance and flexibility that modern workers need in a truly global environment.
 “I don’t like to use the term work-life balance,” Melissa says, “I think ‘balance’ is more appropriate in today’s workplace.”
 She explains that work fits into each person’s life differently and echoes Paul’s thoughts on the requirement for availability.
 Organisations rely on people working different hours to connect across the globe.
 As a result, she says, it’s important to provide people with flexible working options.
-Video conferencing technology – accessible anywhere, anytime – is used at kikki.K to support this.

 Are You Planning For A Flexible Future?